MiMer's Trust is a trust set up to help fund much-needed research on, foremost equines, human-equine interactions, and Equine Assisted Interventions.

 Once a year, during autumn and winter, MiMer's Trust is accepting applications for monetary funds from anyone how strives to enhance the understanding of equines, human-equine interaction and equine assisted activities.

 MiMer's trust was set up in April 2017.
 MiMer has co-organized, together with Minds-n-Motion in Germany, the international symposium “A Horse is a Horse, of Course”, held in Wartenberg-Rohrbach, Germany, in July 2017.
 The symposium was a success and MiMer will continue to co-organize the symposium.
 In 2018 MiMer hosted the symposium in Sweden, the 23-24 of August.
 Next year, the symposium will be 25-26.4.2019 in Scranton, Pennsylvania, USA.
 See more info about this year's and next year's symposium on the Minds-n-Motion symposium's website.

 Also, MiMer has put together a 2-volume compendium with Minds-n-Motion, during autumn/winter 2017 which contains the presentations from the symposium, as well as contributed articles from practitioners and researchers from around the globe, in total 24 authors and 28 articles.
-The compendium has the same name as the symposium, "A horse is a Horse, of Course", and both volumes are available for purchase at Amazon.
-The compendium from 2018's symposium will be out in December 2018.
+The compendium from 2018's symposium is a single-volume edition that contains 15 articles from different contributors.
+The compendiums have the same name as the symposium, "A horse is a Horse, of Course", and all volumes are available for purchase at Amazon.

 All income from selling the compendiums goes into MiMer's trust and will be distributed to research projects.